RTBHOUSE/mimuw-lab/project/README.md

 For managing your subscription please use [Web-Panel](#web-panel) - you are able to run all actions on your subscription through Web-Panel (for now this is the recommended way of working with subscriptions).

-Allezon promises to put HTTP specs here soon ;)
+We decided not to put HTTP specs of the API in this document.
+If someone wants to use it outside the Web-Panel, please contact us.